matthova/rpi-intro/README.md

 ### <a name="update"></a>Updating your Pi
 Ssh back into your pi, as described in the last step.
 This next part will take some time, so prepare yourself for a nice break.
-Once you are ssh'd in, type in the following
+Once you are ssh'd in, type in the following:
 ```
 sudo apt-get update
 ```